patrickb314/janusSGX/README.md

         ../opensgx -d 1234 sgx-test test/simple-arg.sgx test/simple-arg.conf &

-2. Run, attach GDB to the emulator, and set a breakpoint immediately prior to launching the enclave
+2. Run, attach GDB to the emulator, and set a breakpoint immediately prior to running in the enclave

         gdb sgx-test
         (gdb) target remote localhost:1234
-        (gdb) break create_enclave_conf
+        (gdb) break sgx-test.c:62
         (gdb) c

 3. Because the enclave code is loaded separately, you must explicitly tell GDB about symbols in it for it to be able to backtrace and debug enclave code.
-Note that the sgx-test program is configured to print out the gdb command that you need to run to do this.
+Note that the sgx-test program is configured to compute and print out the gdb command that you need to run to do this.

         (gdb) add-symbol-file test/simple-arg.sgx 0x5000010c
+        add symbol table from file "test/simple-arg.sgx" at .text_addr = 0x4000c10c
+        (y or n) y
+        Reading symbols from test/simple-arg.sgx...done.
+        (gdb) break enclave_main
         (gdb) c

-At this point, any errors in the program can be backtraced, and enclave state debugged.
-Breakpoints in enclave code are not necessarily fully functional, however.
+At this point, any errors in the program can be backtraced, enclave state debugged, and breakpoints set in the enclave.

 OpenSGX: An open platform for Intel SGX
 =======================================